michal-harish/kafka-php/README.md

 There are few differences to the existing Kafka PHP client:

-    - streaming message individually rather than loading the whole response into memory
+    - Streaming message individually rather than loading the whole response into memory
-    - offset implemented by hexdecimal tranformation to fully support Kafka long offsets
+    - Offset implemented by hexdecimal tranformation to fully support Kafka long offsets
-    - gzip working correctly both ways, including the pre-compression message header
+    - Gzip working correctly both ways, including the pre-compression message header
-    - messages produced in batch consumed correctly in compressed as well as uncompressed state
+    - Messages produced in batch consumed correctly in compressed as well as uncompressed state
-    - crc32 check working
+    - CRC32 check working
     - Producers and Consumers are abstracted to allow for changes in Kafka API without disrupting the client code
     - Broker abstraction for different connection strategies
     - OffsetRequest workaround for 64-bit unix timestamp
-    - Produce Request only checks correct bytes were sent (ack not available)
+    - Produce request only checks correct bytes were sent (ack not available)
     - Producer compresses batches of consecutive messages with same compression codec as a single message

 Sample consumers